 another may have suggested to look at your tax records while another may have suggested to look at sold homes and nothing else.
 And, like most people, you also have your own opinion of value based from the cost you spent building or all the sweat equity, long weekends, and countless hours thinking about how the landscaping will look when its done.
 Whose right?
 And, how do you figure out the best list price for your home?

 The truth is…a lot of the statements and ideas above have some validity.
 With exception to sweat equity – buyers will not pay you back for that, sorry.
 Buyers will however pay you back with faster and closer to asking prices for the effort.

-Truth is getting the correct asking price or list price of a home right the first time.
+Truth is, getting the correct asking price or list price of a home right the first time just takes some steps.

 - Knowledge of the real estate market

 - Knowledge of what buyers really want & expect in homes

 - A good look at the condition, amenities and area of the home compared to what buyers want (what buyers want goes along with bullet #2)